communitiesuk/prototype-funding-application-system/docs/prototype-backlog.md

 - [x] "Commitments" are "Outputs"

-- [ ] Funding Delivery Designer: I can create a Criterion (with guidance notes)
+- [x] Funding Delivery Designer: I can create a Criterion by itself without reference to a Fund

-- [ ] Funding Delivery Designer: I can compose a Fund's criteria out of a selection of existing criteria
+- [x] Funding Delivery Designer: I can compose a Fund's criteria out of a selection of existing criteria

 - [ ] Funding Delivery Designer: I must pick a two-level category for each Criterion